choria-io/appbuilder/docs/content/reference/common-settings.md

 Here we show the initial options that define the application followed by commands.
 All the top settings are required except `help_template`, it's value may be one of `compact`, `long`, `short` or `default`.
 When not set it will equal `default`.
 Experiment with these options to see which help format suits your app best (requires version 0.0.9).

-Since version `0.0.6` you can emit a banner before invoking the commands in an exec, use this to show a warning or extra information to users before running a command.
+You can emit a banner before invoking the commands in an exec, use this to show a warning or extra information to users before running a command.
 Perhaps to warn them that a config override is in use like here:

 ```yaml
   - name: say